cssgunc/ccc/docs/contributing_guidelines.md

 **Option 1: Creating a branch on GitHub**

 1. Click the branch button on the github page of our repo.
-It should be right underneath the repo name and say "stage"
+It should be right underneath the repo name and say "main"
 2. Type in the name of the branch you want to create.
 3. Click **Create Branch: [branch name]**
 4. Open up your project